 Hi there, welcome to my personal and professional site.
 Here, I maintain an online CV and very occasionally publish blog posts.

 My research is broadly about digital media for helping people access and understand evidence and make decisions about health.
-Thanks to my training in human factors engineering, I design for the way people are, rather than for the way we wish they were; and I work to adapt technologies to people, rather than requiring people to adapt to the technologies.
+Using my training in human factors engineering, I design for the way people are, rather than for the way we wish they were; and I work to adapt technologies to people, rather than requiring people to adapt to the technologies.
+My goal is always to design systems that respect and serve the people who will use them.

 Other miscellany about me: I am married and have two children, aged 10 and 5.
-I like running, field sports and doing things outside like backcountry hiking, canoeing, snowshoeing and cross-country skiing.
-Since my family lives in Québec now, we have also taken up downhill skiing, and I can no longer keep up with my children.
+I like running, field sports and being outside doing things like hiking, canoeing, snowshoeing and cross-country skiing.
+My family and I live in Quebec City, which is unceded traditional territory of the Abenaki and Wabenaki Confederacy and the Wolastoqiyik (Maliseet) people.
+Since living here, we have also taken up downhill skiing, which is much more fun than I knew except that I can no longer keep up with my children.
 I have been living with type 1 diabetes for over three decades now.
 I like books and board games.
-I grew up in Saskatchewan and I’m still not entirely used to daylight savings.
+I grew up on Treaty 4 territory in Saskatchewan and I’m still not entirely used to daylight savings.

 Looking for my bio?
-Here is a standard version: “Holly Witteman, PhD, is an Assistant Professor in the Department of Family & Emergency Medicine, Université Laval (Laval University), Quebec City, Canada and directs the research unit within the Faculty of Medicine’s Office of Education and Professional Development.
-She is also a scientist at the Research Centre of the CHU de Québec-Université Laval, at the new Institute of Primary Care Research affiliated with Laval University, and an Affiliate Investigator at the Ottawa Hospital Research Institute, Ottawa, Canada.
-With an interdisciplinary background in mathematics, engineering, human factors, human-computer interaction and decision sciences, her research is about the design and evaluation of digital media for health education, communication and decision making.
-She specializes in human-computer interaction in health education, risk communication and decision making, including design methods to support broad, inclusive user-centredness and patient-centeredness in tools intended for patient use.
+Here is a standard version: “Holly Witteman, PhD, is an Assistant Professor in the Department of Family & Emergency Medicine, Université Laval (Laval University), Quebec City, Canada.
+Quebec City is unceded traditional territory of the Abenaki and Wabenaki Confederacy and the Wolastoqiyik (Maliseet) people.
+Dr. Witteman directs the research unit within the Faculty of Medicine’s Office of Education and Professional Development.
+She is also a scientist at the Research Centre of the CHU de Québec-Université Laval, at the new Institute of Primary Care Research affiliated with Laval University, and an Affiliate Investigator at the Ottawa Hospital Research Institute, Ottawa, Canada, unceded traditional Algonquin territory.
+With an interdisciplinary background in human factors engineering, human-computer interaction, and decision sciences, her research is about the design and evaluation of digital media in health decision making.
+She specializes in human-computer interaction in health education, risk communication and decision making, including design methods to support broad, inclusive user-centredness and patient-centeredness.
 Her work as Principal Investigator has been funded by the Fonds de recherche du Québec – Santé (FRQS), the Patient-Centered Outcomes Research Institute (PCORI, United States), the Canada Foundation for Innovation (CFI), and the Canadian Institutes of Health Research (CIHR).”